khiron/testscriv/changelog.d/README.md

 ```
 to create a change entry

-This will create a file with the correct name and format and commented out sample categories, and load it into your .git editor
+This will create a file with the correct name and format and commented out sample categories, and load it into your .git editor (the one specified by ```git config --global core.editor``` )

 Uncomment the category of change you are making and add a short description of the
 change as a markdown bullet point.
 For example: